stealthstudios/stealth-sdk/sdk/luau/README.md

             },
         },
     },
-    -- OpenAI functions to be passed to the backend. functions = {
+    -- Functions to be passed to the backend. functions = {
 		color = {
             -- What does this function do, when should it be called?